markdion/jekyll-now/projects.md

 I looked at the current selection of asteroids on the Asset Store and saw there weren't any free ones that were going for a realistic look.
 I made my own in Blender using subsurface and displacement modifiers to get the high detail bumpiness.

 [Download on the Asset Store](https://www.assetstore.unity3d.com/#!/content/84988)

+<footer>Google Play and the Google Play logo are trademarks of Google Inc.</footer>